America is going the way of Wuhan very rapidly. Consider:

 The citywide curfew that begins Monday will be in effect from 10 p.m. to 5 a.m. and requires all residents to remain in their homes, barring emergencies.
 People who are required to report to work are exempted, the statement released late Saturday said.

 What public health purpose is served by banning people from going outside between the hours of 10pm and 5am?
-Especially when bars, move theaters, etc. have already been ordered closed and restaurants have been ordered to stop serving food on the premises?
+Especially when bars, movie theaters, etc. have already been ordered closed and restaurants have been ordered to stop serving food on the premises?
 I don’t know, but I do know that people in a state of terror are easier to manipulate and control.

 The newspaper of record has a front-page story today with the headline “The Coronavirus Swamps Local Health Departments, Already Crippled by Cuts.”
 Imagine my surprise to learn that the headline refers to something other than an uncontrollable wave of sick bodies: